ronappleton/dev-setup-laravel/README.md

 # dev-setup-laravel

+## Note: this is a very dirty script, please read the setup.sh before cloning and using, if you don undertand what you see, I would advise you not to run it!!!

 Setup for laravel environment using php7.2 mysql nginx dnsmasq dhcp composer codesniffer phpmyadmin

 Clone repo wherever then cd into folder dev-setup-laravel the run the follwing on command line: